 Recently, virtual auctions have become a hugely popular alternative to traditional live and silent, in-person auction events.
 Thanks to top-notch auction technology, virtual auctions are easy for supporters to participate in even from the comfort of their own homes.
 These are some of our favorite auction items for virtual charity auctions:

 It only makes sense to offer top technology as auction items at your virtual event, and Smartwatches are very high in demand.
 The most popular brand is definitely the Apple Watch, although Fitbit is a big name as well.
 It may be a good idea to include both Apple and Android-based watches to let everyone in on the fun.

 There are tons of subscription boxes available on the internet.
 For this auction item, simply choose one that will attract your audience, and encourage bids at your event!
 You can either go through a subscription service or opt for DIY-style boxes on your own.
 Popular types of subscription boxes include weekly meal kits, monthly pamper baskets, and entertainment packages.

+SkyMiles is a Delta program that offers points to be used as flight miles.
 The best thing about offering SkyMiles as an auction item is that many can quite easily be transferred from one person to another.
 That means if someone in your organization has some miles saved up with no use for them, they can easily be transferred to the winner, meaning a very low-cost (but high-impact) auction item!

 Home gym set-up